marble-php/entity-manager/README.md

 custom repositories allow you to hide query construction details from domain code.
 Custom repositories may also simplify dependency injection, e.g. injecting into a service only the specific repositories it requires, instead of the entity manager.
-- __IMPORTANT:__ One major limitation of this library compared to ORM libraries, is that all `fetch*` calls to the repository are forwarded to your entity reader.
+- __IMPORTANT:__ One major limitation of this library compared to some other ORM libraries, is that all `fetch*` calls to the repository are forwarded to your entity reader.
 This means queries only operate directly on the persistence layer, and will ignore in-memory, pre-flush changes and additions in the unit of work.
 There is currently no extension point in the library to circumvent this limitation.

 ### Removing